Swell

 Cross-Functional Communication

-To assist the new editor who was joining us just two weeks before launch, I developed a filterable spreadsheet of all existing articles.
+I developed a filterable spreadsheet of all existing articles to assist the new editor, who joined us just two weeks before launch.
 This helped her quickly identify top-performing content and potential optimizations, enabling her to create the required content before the launch.

 👩💻